How To Build a Remote Work Strategy for Modern Teams

 - Worker classification.
 Are all remote workers classified correctly under employment laws in their jurisdictions?

 If you regularly work with external remote talent, such as consultants and freelancers, you may want to include them in your remote work policy.
+The free white paper, Securely Working With Remote Freelancers, offers tips on how to do this.

 And keep in mind that technology, employment laws, and employee and business needs change, so be sure to review your remote work policy on a regular basis.